Sam Solon: Legislative accomplishments

 Through the years, Solon's special legislative concerns included health and welfare, education, economic development, higher education, seniors, drugs and crime, health insurance, and employment.
 Among his accomplishments, he worked to improve the Lake Superior Zoo and expand Duluth's convention center.
 He helped attract the Northwest Airlines maintenance base and the construction of a new aquarium.
 He was also the primary sponsor legislation mandating the extension of Interstate 35 through downtown Duluth.
 In August 2001, the University of Minnesota in Duluth honored his contributions to the school by naming a campus center after him.

 Family life

 Solon was married three times, and had six children.
-He died of complications arising from malignant melanoma on December 28, 2001.
+He died of complications arising from melanoma on December 28, 2001.
 His last wife, Yvonne Prettner Solon, succeeded him in the Minnesota Senate.